-\Before anything, explain to students your expectations for their time with you-what's the 21st century tech-infused lesson plan (article at end of lesson)? \Clarify technology in their lives by drawing a sillhouette of a student on the class screen and ask students what they use technology for in their lives.
+Before beginning, explain your expectations for the students' time with you- what is the 21st century tech-infused lesson plan (see article at end of lesson)?

+Clarify the pervasiveness of technology in the lives of your students by drawing a sillhouette of a student on the class screen and ask students what they use technology for in their lives.
 As they mention activities, add them to your drawing.
 It may look like Figure 11: